-As can be seen, the achieved single observation random error (or precision) is on the order of 1.5 ppm and better than 3 ppm for all products.
+As can be seen, the achieved single observation random error (or precision) is typically close to 2 ppm and better than 3 ppm for all products.
 This is better than the required breakthrough requirement (B) of better than 3 ppm but somewhat worse than the goal (G) requirement of better than 1 ppm.

 The systematic error (relative accuracy) threshold (T) requirement is "better than 0.5 ppm".
 The achieved performance is around 0.7 ppm +/- a few 0.1 ppm, depending on product and assessment method.
-The probability that the threshold requirement is met is between 43% and 69%, depending on product.
+The probability that the threshold requirement is met is between 38% and 69%, depending on product.